Gift-David/python_codes/simpleInventory/README.md

 - Delete a product from the inventory

 ## How It Works
-This project works on the command line interface (CLI), with user-friendly options to seamlessly navigate the system
+This application works on the command line interface (CLI), with user-friendly options to seamlessly navigate the system

 ## Skills Implimented
-This project tested my skills on;
+Building this application tested my skills on;
 - Python Functions
 - Python dictionary and list
 - Python 'for' and 'while' loops